BDLarson/DDL-Processing-Parallel-DBMS/README.md

 $ brew cask install virtualbox
 $ brew cask install vagrant
 $ brew cask install vagrant-manager

-VAGRANT VIRTUAL MACHINE
+LOCAL MACHINE (Linux)

+Install virtualbox & vagrant
+$ sudo apt install virtualbox
+$ sudo apt install vagrant
+$ sudo apt install vagrant-manager

+Install python3 if not already on machine (macOS):
+$ brew install python3

-Install python3 if not already on machine:
+Install python3 if not already on machine (Linux):
 $ sudo apt install python3

 Install PyMySQL if not already on machine:
 $ pip3 install PyMySQL

-Create a Directory for the Catalog and Each Node
+Create a Directory for the Catalog and each Node:
+$ mkdir catalog
+$ mkdir node1
+$ mkdir node2

-Initialize a VirtualBox in Each Directory
+Initialize a virtual machine in each directory:
 $ vagrant init ubuntu/xenial64
 $ vagrant up
 $ vagrant ssh

-Change Directory to /vagrant in Each Directory
+Change directory to /vagrant in each directory:
 $ cd /vagrant

-Install MySQL in Each Directory
+Install MySQL in each directory:
 $ sudo apt-get install mysql-server
-Note: Password for MySQL-server: password
+NOTE: Password for MySQL-server: password

+Edit the MySQL settings in each directory:
 $ /usr/bin/mysql_secure_installation
-Note: Respond No to everything but Remove test database and access to it, and Reload privilege tables
+NOTE: Respond No to everything but Remove test database and access to it, and Reload privilege tables

+Create remote users in each directory:

+Grant full access for all remote users:

+Create DB's in each directory: